 - Endocrinology and diabetes care

-In a comparison analysis involving all medical centers and hospitals throughout the US, OSF Saint Anthony’s Health Center maintains an overall “B” score, ranking it in the 58th percentile.
+In a comparative analysis involving all medical centers and hospitals throughout the US, OSF Saint Anthony’s Health Center maintains an overall “B” score, ranking it in the 58th percentile.
 The calculated ranking uses publicly available information including patient flow, discharged patient length of stay, front-end initial assessment flow patient satisfaction, staff responsiveness, and reported complications.
 A low to median score might indicate a high percentage of medical malpractice, mistakes, and errors occurring at the facility.

 The level of emergency and critical care the hospital’s emergency room provides is a crucial component of a healthy community.
 Analytics MD collects data on emergency rooms nationwide and makes the information publicly available through percentile rankings to be used as a comparison to all facilities.
 Currently, OSF Saint Anthony’s Health Center emergency room’s percentile rankings include: